stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 The details of each detection follows.

+## Detect long connections
+Detect connections that are long, except the multicast connections.

 ## Detect connections without DNS resolution
 This detection will ignore certain IP addresses for which a connection without DNS is ok.
 The exceptions are: